HTTP-RPC/Kilo/README.md

 A call to `get()` for the key "ignored" would produce `null`.

 ### Typed Access
-`BeanAdapter` can also be used to facilitate type-safe access to deserialized JSON or CSV data.
-For example, `JSONDecoder` would parse the data returned by the previous example into a collection of map and list values.
-The `adapt()` method of the `BeanAdapter` class can be used to efficiently map this loosely typed data structure to a strongly typed object hierarchy.
-This method takes an object and a result type as arguments, and returns an instance of the given type that adapts the underlying value:
+`BeanAdapter` can also be used to facilitate type-safe access to loosely typed data structures:

 ```java
 public static <T> T adapt(Object value, Type type) { ... }